DIYtranscriptomics/DIYtranscriptomics.github.io/_README.md

 `favicon.png` – you should replace this with the favicon image you'd like to use for your website.

-`social.jpg` – this image is used by default as the meta image on the Home and Blog pages.
+`social.jpg` – this image is used by default as the meta image on the Home and lab pages.
 This shows up on social shares of your page, for example Facebook or Twitter – so you should change it to a relevant image, or change the image URL in that page's Front Matter (see below).

 ---